Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Christopher Worthington is an experienced medical writer who has several years' experience covering sports injury topics.
+Christopher Worthington is an experienced medical writer with several years of experience covering sports injury topics.
 Christopher has written for various hospital websites and contributed to health blogs.